-Communications with the upstream operator (Ontario Power Generation) are noted in the operator's logbook, as well as changes made at the dam.
+Communications with upstream and downstream operators (Trent University and Ontario Power Generation) is noted in the operator's logbook, as well as changes made at the dam.
 TSW provides notice of river flows by telephone on a regular basis (almost daily).